-• Henri Saint Olive.
+VINCI Group.
+Henri Saint Olive.
 Mr Saint Olive is Chairman of Banque Saint Olive, which might enter into transactions with the Company or its subsidiaries or into private transactions with executives thereof.
-The Board believes, however, that such transactions do not alter Mr Saint Olive's independence of judgement.
+The Board believes, however, that such transactions do not alter Mr Saint Olive's independ-